remal-gradle-plugins/lombok/config-rules/AddGeneratedAnnotation.md

 * `lombok.addJavaxGeneratedAnnotation`
 * `lombok.addGeneratedAnnotation` (deprecated)

-If you want to disable this functionality intentionally, set any of properties listed earlier to `false`.
+If you want to disable this functionality intentionally, set any of the properties listed earlier to `false`.

 See [https://projectlombok.org/features/configuration](https://projectlombok.org/features/configuration).